EDUCBA Logo

 Conflict Management in Corporate Governance

-In order to manage conflicts within the organization, companies must adhere to a strict corporate governance system, which covers different spheres of management rights, from corporate disclosure to internal control mechanisms.
-It is important to make the employees realize that ignoring any conflict situation only aggravates the problem.
+To manage conflicts within the organization, companies must adhere to a strict corporate governance system covering different spheres of management rights, from corporate disclosure to internal control mechanisms.
+It is important to make the employees realize that ignoring conflict only aggravates the problem.
 So the best strategy is to resolve the conflict by dealing with it.
-One of the most effective conflict management practices is promoting a positive organizational culture that can only be achieved by applying uncomplicated and transparent management policies.
-The best working culture can only mature out of trust, collaboration, mutual respect, and accountability, communicating to the employees what is expected of them.
+One of the most effective conflict management practices is promoting a positive organizational culture that can only achieve by applying uncomplicated and transparent management policies.
+The best working culture can only mature out of trust, collaboration, mutual respect, and accountability, communicating expectations to the employees.
 In other words, management practices should help establish a collaborative relationship between managers and employees.

 Importance